Avpaige/LIRI/README.md

         do-what-it-says SURPRISE
         ![Concert Finder Demo](demo/dowhatitsays.gif)

-        *For all searches either leave no spaces in query or put search in quotes

 This LIRI bot utilizies: JQuery, Moment, Noda and APIs from Spotify, Bands in Town and oMDB
 Link: https://avpaige.github.io/LIRI/
 I developed this application as part of the UCLA Web Developement Extension course work.